jjaykim/Digging/README.md

 #### It is a repository where I record the things I studied and the mistakes I make often.
 #### All the data here is what I studied and organized on my own.

-1. [Algorithm](https://github.com/jjaykim/Digging/tree/main/Algorithm) : Basic concept of algorithm
+1. [Algorithm](https://github.com/jjaykim/Digging/tree/main/Algorithm) : The basic concept of Algorithm and solving coding problems